astropy/astroquery/docs/mast/mast.rst

                            image          GALEX           GALEX ...
 302.405835798      False

-If the output is not the MAST json result type it cannot be properly parsed into an `~astropy.table.Table` so the async method should be used to get the raw http response, which can then be manually parsed.
+If the output is not the MAST json result type it cannot be properly parsed into a `~astropy.table.Table`.
+In this case, the async method should be used to get the raw http response, which can then be manually parsed.

 .. code-block:: python